frictionlessdata/frictionless-py/README.md

 [![Codebase](https://img.shields.io/badge/github-master-brightgreen)](https://github.com/frictionlessdata/frictionless-py)
 [![Support](https://img.shields.io/badge/chat-discord-brightgreen)](https://discord.com/channels/695635777199145130/695635777199145133)

-Frictionless is a framework to describe, extract, validate, and transform tabular data.
-It supports a great deal of data sources and formats, as well as provides popular platforms integrations.
+Frictionless is a framework to describe, extract, transform, and validate tabular data (DETV Framework).
+It supports a great deal of data schemes and formats, as well as provides popular platforms integrations.
 The framework is powered by the lightweight yet comprehensive [Frictionless Data Specifications](https://specs.frictionlessdata.io/).

 > **[Important Notice]** We have renamed `goodtables` to `frictionless` since version 3.
 The framework got various improvements and was extended to be a complete data solution.
 The change in not breaking for the existing software so no actions are required.
 Please read the [Migration Guide](https://frictionlessdata.io/tooling/python/migration-guide/) from `goodtables` to Frictionless Framework.
 > - we continue to bug-fix `goodtables@2.x` in this [branch](https://github.com/frictionlessdata/goodtables-py/tree/goodtables) as well as it's available on [PyPi](https://pypi.org/project/goodtables/) as it was before